mnorkin/yes-kafka/README.md

 ### Producer options:
 * `requiredAcks` - require acknoledgments for produce request.
 If it is 0 the server will not send any response.
 If it is 1 (default), the server will wait the data is written to the local log before sending a response.
 If it is -1 the server will block until the message is committed by all in sync replicas before sending a response.
 For any number > 1 the server will block waiting for this number of acknowledgements to occur (but the server will never wait for more acknowledgements than there are in-sync replicas).
 * `timeout` - timeout in ms for produce request
-* `clientId` - ID of this client, defaults to 'no-kafka-client'
+* `clientId` - ID of this client, defaults to 'yes-kafka-client'
 * `connectionString` - comma delimited list of initial brokers list, defaults to '127.0.0.1:9092'
 * `reconnectionDelay` - controls optionally progressive delay between reconnection attempts in case of network error:
   * `min` - minimum delay, used as increment value for next attempts, defaults to 1000ms